 First Certificate

 Goal: prove your Certeasy instance works end-to-end by issuing one certificate.
-We use certbot with HTTP-01 because it's the safest "out of the box" combination — certbot's defaults (RSA 4096 key, serverAuth only EKU) line up with Certeasy's default policy without any tuning.
+We use certbot with HTTP-01 because it's the safest "out of the box" combination — certbot (2.x and later) defaults to an ECDSA P-256 key and a serverAuth-only EKU, which line up with Certeasy's default policy without any tuning.
+(On an older certbot that still defaults to RSA 2048, add --key-type ecdsa — RSA 2048 is below the default min-rsa-bits: 3072 and would be refused.)

 If you already know which client you want to use, skip straight to its fiche: